 “Good sir, what news of the King?” called out Robin.
-But he did not wait for a reply.
-He fired his arrow directly at his enemy, the sheriff, and struck him dead.
+He did not wait for a reply, and fired his arrow directly at his enemy, the sheriff, striking him dead.
 Then his men attacked the guards with their swords and put them to flight.
 They rushed into the courts and down to the cells, where they found their friend.

 “Good Sir knight,” called out Robin, “Come with me to Greenwood through the moss, the mire, and the fen.”
-And the Knight was only too happy to ride with Robin to the forest and to freedom.
+The knight was only too happy to ride with Robin to the forest and to freedom.

 News of this lawlessness soon reached the King in London, and he decided to waste no more time in coming to Nottingham to restore order.